-John Carew, MD, is board-certified in otolaryngology and is an adjunct assistant professor at New York University Medical Center.
+John Carew, MD, is board-certified in otolaryngology-head and neck surgery.
+He is an adjunct assistant professor at Mount Sinai Medical Center and NYU Medical Center.

 Ear infections (otitis media) occur when fluid and pus build up in the middle ear, behind the tympanic membrane (eardrum), causing ear pain.
 This is often due to a cold or allergies that can block drainage, introducing bacteria or viruses, and causing inflammation.